JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 The part in the center is a basic neuron with 16 inputs and 1 single output

-Here, the result is 4 when the central 4 pixels are white,  2 if shifted up and 1 when in a corner.
+Here, the result is 4 when the central 4 pixels are white,  2 if shifted up and 2 get black and 1 when in a corner and 3 get black.

 This is our 'single-neuron network'.